-The existing fire trail system within the headland does not meet current best practice.
-However, due to ecological constraints, low threat and past planning decisions, retrospective implementation of fire trails is not considered to be practical.
-Therefore, it is proposed that access to the headland for bushfire planning and management be obtained via residential allotments and reserve access points.
+The existing trail system within the reserve does not meet current best practice.
+Due to ecological and topographical constraints, as well as past planning decisions, retrospective implementation of fire trails is not considered to be practical.
+Therefore, access to the reserve for bushfire planning and management shall be managed through: use of existing fire trails, access through adjacent residential dwellings and APZ management to allow effective personnel access.

-The Management Plan for the headland has been prepared using a landscape approach which also considers the fire history of nearby headlands.
-The Plan divides the headland into management zones which include Asset Protection Zones (APZ) and Land Management Zones (LMZ).
-Existing tracks, natural features and cleared areas have been used for fire management boundaries where available, with proposed management zones covering both Council owned/managed and privately owned land.
+Due to Fitzpatrick Reserve's direct adjacency to Garigal National Park and the lack of defined on ground management boundaries; the Management Plan has been prepared with the consideration of proposed management within the adjacent National Park.
+The Plan divides the reserve into management zones which include Asset Protection Zones (APZ) and Strategic Fire Advantage Zones (SFAZ).
+Existing tracks, natural features and cleared areas have been used for fire management boundaries where available, with proposed management zones covering both Council owned and privately owned land.

 The Plan contains a Prescribed Operations Schedule that specifies treatments, timing and other characteristics.
-It prescribes burning the small isolated section of the reserve (between Molong Street and Soniver Road) in 2010 and a large proportion of the eastern half for the reserve (south of Molong Street and Soniver Road) in 2014.
-Additional management actions include weed control and hand removal of fuels within areas of build up.
+It prescribes burning the western half of the reserve in 2007 and the eastern half of the reserve in 2010.
+Additional management actions include weed control, slashing and hand removal of fuels within areas of build up.

-1. Introduction
+1 Introduction

-Eco Logical Australia was contracted by Warringah Council in March 2005 to prepare a 10 year Fire Management Plan from 2006 to 2016 for Dee Why Headland.
+Eco Logical Australia was contracted by Warringah Council in March 2005 to prepare a 10 year Fire Management Plan from 2006 to 2016 for Fitzpatrick Reserve.